Business name: Red Eagle Family Campground

 - We will check-in with workers about how they are coping with changes and we will ensure each worker has access to the right skills and support to be able to work safely.

 How we’re making sure our plan is working

 - This plan will be regularly reviewed to ensure its efficiency and will be updated as needed

 - workers will be provided a copy of this plan and will be provided with training on how to implement this plan

 - workers will be asked for feedback on this plan

 - Can I walk around the campground?

 - Yes, however, campers must obey social distancing rules and gathering laws as mandated by the Province of Ontario at all times.
-You must stay 2 metres or 6 feet away from other campers.

 - Is the park office open?